-- (a) In the case of disposal of the projector, the disposal should comply with the law and ordinance of each country without disassembling it; this should be written down in the servicing information. - (b) As to handling of disassembly by a collection trader, it should comply with the provisions in Section 9 Safety guideline for disassembly in this guideline.
+- a) In the case of disposal of the projector, the disposal shall comply with the law and ordinance of each country without disassembling it; this shall be written down in the servicing information. - b) As to handling of disassembly by a collection trader, it shall comply with the provisions in Clause 9 for disassembly.